-The Canadian Open, organized by Golf Canada, was first contested in 1904.
+Conducted by Golf Canada, the RBC Canadian Open was first contested in 1904.

 Played annually continuously since then, except during World War I and World War II, and cancellations due to the COVID-19 pandemic, the RBC Canadian Open is the third oldest continuously running tournament on the PGA TOUR, after The Open Championship and the U.S. Open.

 Only two players have been able to capture golf’s Triple Crown (consisting of winning all three National Open titles in the same season); they are Lee Trevino (1971) and Tiger Woods (2000).